James C. Duff

+James C. Duff (born 1953) is the executive director of the Supreme Court Historical Society and interim dean of the University of Kentucky Rosenberg College of Law.

-James C. Duff is a former director of the Administrative Office of the U.S. Courts.
-He served from 2006 to 2011, and again from 2015 to 2020.
+He previously served as director of the Administrative Office of the U.S. Courts (AO), from July 2006 to September 2011 and again from January 2015 to December 2020, each time being appointed by Chief Justice John Roberts.

-The Newseum

-From September 2011 to December 2014, Duff was chief executive officer of the Newseum, an interactive museum of news in Washington, D.C., that promotes free expression and the five freedoms of the First Amendment to the United States Constitution; president and CEO of the museum's Newseum Institute, which serves as a forum for First Amendment study, exploration and education; and president and CEO of the Freedom Forum, a nonpartisan foundation that supports education about the First Amendment.

 Education and early career

 Duff graduated magna cum laude from the University of Kentucky Honors Program in 1975 with a degree in political science and philosophy, where he was Phi Beta Kappa.
 He also was a walk-on on the university's basketball team.

 After studying at the University of Edinburgh in Scotland in 1974, he returned to the U.S. in 1975 and worked for four years as an aide in the chambers of Chief Justice Warren E. Burger.
 He graduated from Georgetown Law in 1981, then worked at the law firm Clifford and Warnke, where in 1990 he became a partner.

 In 1991, a large contingent of Clifford and Warnke lawyers and staff, including Duff, merged with the firm of Howrey and Simon, where he practiced antitrust, commercial litigation, and international trade until 1996.